saradeng713/saradeng713.github.io/_pages/about.md

   <section class="sara-intro">
     <p>
       I am a final-year MSci student in Experimental Psychology at Oxford, and an incoming MA student at the University of Chicago.
-My research asks how the way <strong>we present information</strong> — its language, framing, and context — shapes how people perceive and act upon it.
+My research asks how the way <strong>we present information</strong> — its language, design, and context — shapes how people perceive and act upon it.
     </p>

     <p>
-      As a bilingual researcher, I am especially drawn to the <strong>cross-cultural dimension</strong> of these effects: how do language and cultural background modulate responses to framing, risk, and persuasion?
+      As a bilingual researcher, I am especially drawn to the <strong>cross-cultural dimension</strong> of these effects: how do language and cultural background modulate responses to information presentation?
     </p>
   </section>

   <section class="sara-info-grid">
     <div class="sara-info-card">
       <div class="sara-label">Current work</div>
-      <strong>MSci Dissertation</strong>
+      <strong>MSci Thesis</strong>
       <span>Neurophysiology of Reward Group, Oxford</span>
     </div>